Myths about eFuels

 Myth #3: “eFuels should only be used in shipping and aviation.”

 A restriction to the comparatively small and cost-sensitive sectors of shipping and aviation would hinder the ramp-up of eFuels.
-In addition, the production of aviation fuel automatically produces fuels for road transport as co-products.
-So when thinking about optimal resource utilization, the synthetic by-products such as e-gasoline, e-diesel, and e-heating oil that are by-products of e-kerosene production should also be utilized.
+In addition, the production of aviation fuel automatically generates fuels for road transportation as by-products.
+So when thinking about the optimal use of resources, the synthetic by-products such as ePetrol, eDiesel and eHeating oil, which are created as by-products during the production of eKerosene, should also be used.

 Summary: